robertjoosten/maya-reorder-attributes/README.md

 ```

 ## Note
 If the install command is used a button called Reorder Attributes will be added to the Channel Box -> Edit menu.
 If this is not the case the ui can be opened with the show command.
 Drag and drop the attributes to reorder.
-Attributes are deleted in the new order and the undo commands is then ran to redo the attributes in the order prefered.
+Attributes are deleted in the new order and the undo commands is then ran to redo the attributes in the order preferred.

 A thank you too Nick Hughes for showing me the power of the undo command and how it can be used to sort attributes.